 Other coverage under a Renters can include debris removal, repairs, trees & shrubs, etc. See your agent for other coverage details.

 Direct physical loss to the property is also insured against certain named perils.
-Fire, lightning, windstorms, hail, smoke, vandalism, theft and just some of the perils for which a Renters policy can provide coverage.
+Fire, lightning, windstorms, hail, smoke, vandalism, theft are just some of the perils for which a Renters policy can provide coverage.
 Your agent can give you a complete list.